 How early should I start looking and preparing for quant interviews?
 I’m in my last year of PhD and am wondering if I should start looking after submission or not?

-In my case, I had my first interview in December, 2015 (before submitting my thesis) and honestly did not spend enough time in preparation.
+In my case, I had my first interview in December, 2015 (before submitting my PhD thesis) and honestly did not spend enough time preparing.
 I passed to the second round and had seven face to face interviews but did not get the job.
-Looking back, I can see that I made mistakes such as talking about my thesis and academia way too long!
+Looking back, I can see that I made mistakes such as talking about my thesis too much!
 I am sure the interviewers were bored but were too polite to stop me.

-After submission, I moved to London and focused on preparing for interviews.
+After submitting my thesis, I moved to London and focused on preparing for interviews full time.
 That was at the end of January, 2016.
 I started interviewing again in February and immediately noted how much of a difference preparation made.

 How do you overcome nervousness in an interview?

 Be confident in your technical skills and remind yourself that nobody knows everything.
 Moreover, as a recent graduate you will bring novelty and fresh air to the industry!
-So, please keep in mind that you have something very valuable to offer to the team.
+So, please keep in mind that you have something very valuable to offer.